What is the Clery Act?

 This form is to be accessed and used only by registered Campus Security Authorities.
 Registered Campus Security Authorities may access the CSA Crime Report.
 If you feel that you meet the definition of a CSA and have not received access to this form, please contact us at email@example.com.

-Specific positions recognized by MSU as Campus Security Authorities include, but are not limited to:
+Specific positions recognized by Murray State as Campus Security Authorities include, but are not limited to:

 - University President